zkjargon/zkjargon.github.io/src/intro_to_zk/what_is_proving.md

 ---

-## Up next: interactive proofs
+## Up next: probabilistic and interactive proofs

 So far we have only considered the trivial proof system: sending the witness.

-In some cases, this will not be desirable.
+In some cases, this is not desirable.
 Sometimes the witness is private and should remain so.
 Other times, the witness is just too big to be sent or for the verifier to process.
 These cases motivate the need for more elaborate (and powerful) proof systems.